junxit/us-congress-code/title-42/chapter-35/sec-3058bb.md

 ### Amendments

 2000—Par.
 (2).
 Pub.
 L. 106–501 substituted “part A” for “subpart II, III, IV, or V of this subchapter”.

+### Effective Date

+Section inapplicable with respect to fiscal year 1992, see section 905(b)(6) of Pub.
+L. 102–375, set out as an Effective Date of 1992 Amendment note under section 3001 of this title.